She already had a voice. The internet just would not repeat it back.

 Safety.
 Past vendors created the feeling of losing control of her own brand.

 Continuity.
-Her older blog work was sitting in the Wayback Machine, effectively lost to her patients.
+Her older blog work sat in the Wayback Machine, effectively lost to her patients.

 Nine pages, rewritten one paragraph at a time, in her actual voice.

-Every public page on Evolving Minds Psychiatry was authored as her, not as about her.
-We sat with how she describes whole-person care, gut-brain integration, and the long arc of recovery -- and wrote until the page sounded like the room she practices in.
+The first decision was to author every page as her, not about her.
+That meant research before writing: sitting with how she describes whole-person care, gut-brain integration, and the long arc of recovery, then writing until the page sounded like the room she practices in.
+The constraint was hard but simple -- nothing ships that she would not say out loud.

-Then we went looking for what was missing.
-Fourteen of her older blog posts had been published before the previous vendor change and had effectively vanished from her domain.
-We recovered them from the Internet Archive and gave them a permanent home on her site: /legacy -- her work, intact, dated, retrievable.
+The second decision was to treat her lost work as recoverable.
+Fourteen of her older blog posts had been published before a previous vendor change and had vanished from her domain.
+We recovered them from the Internet Archive and gave them a permanent home at /legacy -- her work, intact, dated, and retrievable.
+That is the prospect-machine's dossier discipline applied to a client's own past.

 Real domain.
 Real voice.
 A partner she can text.